 Tree & Plant Care

-Best in moist soils, tolerant of soil pH, part shade to full sun.
+Best in moist to wet soils, tolerant of soil pH, part shade to full sun.

 Slow to leaf out in spring.